AmazingDD/daisyRec/README.md

   python fair_rec.py
   python fair_hpo.py
   ```
-- The GUI Command Generator for `fair_rec` and `fair_hpo`, which can assist you to quikly write arguments, is now available [**here**](http://DaisyRecGuiCommandGenerator.pythonanywhere.com).
+- The GUI Command Generator for `fair_rec.py` and `fair_hpo.py`, which can assist you to quikly write arguments and run the fair comparison experiments, is now available [**here**](http://DaisyRecGuiCommandGenerator.pythonanywhere.com).

-## Documentation
+### Documentation

-The documentation of DaisyRec is available [here](https://daisyrec.readthedocs.io/en/latest/), which provides detailed explainations for all commands.
+The documentation of DaisyRec is available [here](https://daisyrec.readthedocs.io/en/latest/), which provides detailed explanations for all arguments.

-## Implemented Algorithms
+### Implemented Algorithms

 Below are the algorithms implemented in daisyRec.
 More baselines will be added later.